Boards and Commissions

 input on the arts; encourages the development of arts and cultural

 programs for the youth of Chula Vista; promotes the creation of

 a cultural environment to attract visitors and income; advises the

 Redevelopment Agency on the expenditure of fine arts in-lieu-of

 fees and recommends fine arts features within redevelopment districts.

-Meets every other month at 5:45 p.m., Civic Center Branch Library, 365 F St. Conference Room.
+Meets the 2nd Monday of the month at 5:00 p.m., Civic Center Branch Library, 365 F St., Conference Room.

 Economic Development Commission (This Commission is currently inactive)